Housing for Health – the guide

 • About

-Home > Safety > Electrical Safety > Functioning Safety switches
+Home > Safety > Electrical Safety > Safety switches

 If there is a fault in an electrical appliance or electrical cables are damaged, a safety switch is designed to disconnect the power to prevent injury to residents.
 Electrical safety switches are also known as RCDs (residual current device) or ELCBs (earth leakage circuit breakers).
 Safety switches are required in addition to the circuit breakers that are fitted to prevent overloading of the electrical circuits.
 They are compulsory in all new houses and in renovations that involve electrical works.
 To minimise the risk of electrocution, electrical safety switches need to be fitted on every circuit in all houses.

-Survey data show that most houses had electricity available (97 per cent) but only 67 per cent of houses had at least one working safety switch.
-This may relate to the age of houses surveyed, with the majority of houses over 10-years old (70 per cent).
+Survey data show that most houses had electricity available (98%) but only 76% of houses had at least one working safety switch.
+This may relate to the age of houses surveyed, with the majority of houses over 10-years old (80%).

 Real world examples of problems